 Please do not submit paper applications to the School of Journalism, as they are unnecessary and not recommended.
 However, if you have professional writing samples that cannot be uploaded to Apply Yourself, please contact the Graduate Student Services office at firstname.lastname@example.org for alternative options.

+A brief overview of courses is listed below.
 All students are required to complete the following courses in sequence:

 An exploration of the analytical skills, techniques and methodologies used to identify information and social trends that affect communication strategy.
 The course will examine, evaluate and apply the techniques communication professionals can use to stay ahead of the marketplace when making decisions concerning communication strategy.
 Particular attention will be devoted to identifying trends in popular culture that lead to leverageable insights for message development.